 Here’s the completed design for my home page:

-And that’s the end.
+That’s it!
 There’s a lot more to the Shopify experience, of course…like managing a whole store and stuff.
 But that’s for you to explore on your own.
 If you’ve moved a site over to Shopify, tell us how it went.

-And if you’ve gotten this far and decided you want to check out another platform for now, see our expert list of the top website builders in 2021.
+If you’ve gotten this far and decided you want to check out another platform for now, see our expert list of the top website builders in 2021.

 This option takes a lot of work, though.
 You’ll have to create a Wix page for each of your products and embed some code from Shopify into each page.
 Honestly, it’s a real duplication of effort.

 That said, if you’re only selling a few products, it’s certainly doable.

 While Shopify’s builder is simpler in many ways, it does limit what you can do with your site.
 It all depends on how much control you want over your site’s design.